ska-telescope/skampi/docs/src/subsystems.rst

 and data management functions of the Telescope Manager.
 Main responsibilities identified for TMC are:

-- General monitoring and control of the telescope
+- Operational monitoring and control of the telescope
 - Support execution of astronomical observations
 - Manage telescope hardware and software subsystems in order to perform astronomical observations
 - Manage the data to support operators, maintainers, engineers and science users to achieve their goals